FreeQ-Graph: Free-form Querying with Semantic Consistent Scene Graph for 3D Scene Understanding

 \subsubsection{3D Scene Graph}

-Table~\ref{graphcomparison} shows our 3D scene graph evaluation on 3DSSG~\cite{3DSSG202036}, where we surpass all SOTA models~\cite{ghiasi2022scalingopenvocabularyimagesegmentation,gu2023conceptgraphsopenvocabulary3dscene41,linok2024barequeriesopenvocabularyobject42,koch2024open3dsg} in object, predicate, and relationship prediction.This demonstrates that methods leverage on pre-train datasets, such as OpenSeg~\cite{ghiasi2022scalingopenvocabularyimagesegmentation}, are unsuitable for predicting object nodes and relationships, while models over-rely on LLMs(e.g., ConceptGraph~\cite{gu2023conceptgraphsopenvocabulary3dscene41}, BBQ~\cite{linok2024barequeriesopenvocabularyobject42}) fail on small or thin objects.
-While Open3DSG~\cite{koch2024open3dsg} can predict open-vocabulary objects, it still faces challenges in free-form relationship prediction.
-In contrast, our model can precisely predict free-form objects, predicates, and relationships without any training priors.
+As shown in Table~\ref{graphcomparison}, we evaluate our 3D scene graph generation on the 3DSSG~\cite{3DSSG202036}.
+Our method outperforms most fully-supervised models and all zero-shot baselines~\cite{ghiasi2022scalingopenvocabularyimagesegmentation,gu2023conceptgraphsopenvocabulary3dscene41,linok2024barequeriesopenvocabularyobject42,koch2024open3dsg}, while maintaining a training-free and highly efficient pipeline.
+Although our model does not surpass VL-SAT, which is trained on large-scale vision-language datasets, it achieves competitive performance without requiring any training.
+Moreover, in contrast to existing methods that over-rely on LLMs (e.g., ConceptGraph~\cite{gu2023conceptgraphsopenvocabulary3dscene41}, BBQ~\cite{linok2024barequeriesopenvocabularyobject42}), our approach demonstrates robustness in predicting small or thin objects, where these methods typically fails.
 As shown in Fig~\ref{graph}, it illustrates that our model not only creates a semantically consistent scene graph with complete nodes and correct relations but also assigns the correct semantic labels to each node.